 And then there are people who want to make changes to existing Palaces they’ve built.
 That’s not entirely recommended, but you can give renovating a Memory Palace a try and see how it works for you.

 At the end of the day, a solid, unchanging Memory Palace will serve you best because it allows you to “magnetize” your properly created associative-imagery to the “roller coaster rails” of the MP journey.
 Without that certainty, you’ll wind up constantly second-guessing your Memory Palaces.

 Because you want all of your focus to land squarely on quickly finding and decoding the target information – the information you need.
-The information you used all of this beautiful mental architecture and imagery for in the first place.
+The information you used all of this beautiful mental architecture and imagery to help you remember in the first place.

 Then you need to make sure that imagery is big, bright, bold and bursting with vibrant color.
 You really want the images to pop into your awareness as you journey through your mind.

 If you struggle with mental imagery that grabs your attention, give these visualization exercises a try.

 Never forget: they call it the art of memory for a reason (ars memorativa).
 You’re literally “crafting” memories when you use mnemonics.

 And you get to create the rules of play, meaning that you can memorize as much information as you want for as long as you want to hold it in accessible memory.
 You just need to know – not just what to do – but what mistakes to avoid.